 The Megawatt Design class is a technically rigorous and challenging 10-week course.
-Click this link for a complete class description and to sign up or enter your email address to claim a $500 early bird discount available to the first 30 respondents only.
+Click this link for a complete commercial solar design training description and to claim one of thirty $500 bird discounts that are available.

 The course has been developed for professionals who are responsible for designing, specifying, permitting, and managing the construction of megawatt-scale large-commercial solar projects and who need to stay current on equipment selection, design, budgeting, and code compliance.
 It is tailored to professionals with previous experience in large-commercial PV system design as well as those seeking to expand into the commercial market from a base of experience in residential PV system design.
 Students will use computer aided drafting, industry specific design tools and spreadsheet tools to complete the course.

 - Submit a complete set of drawings, equipment, budget, code references, and calculations for an actual megawatt PV system design project.

 - Understand how to design projects that are cost effective, structurally sound, high performance and code compliant.

 - Understand the current best practices for line side connections, grounding, rapid shutdown, fire regulations, and other complex and common design challenges for large projects.

 - Be confident that their permitting package will be Code compliant the first time.

 - Project Qualification: In this opening week, we will review best practices for technical sales on large-scale commercial projects.
 Topics include: Establish major project goals, array location possibilities, rooftop/carport/ground mount, roof loading considerations, electrical infrastructure.